 mxdwn: How do you come up with the stories behind your videos?

-NC: The first video, “No One Survives” was written by the guy who directed, Brandon Durmer.
-That was his vision of what saw when he listened to our album on repeat from a flight back from Chicago.
+NC: The first video, “No One Survives” was written by the guy who directed, Brandon Dermer.
+That was his vision of what saw when he listened to our album STENCH on repeat from a flight back from Chicago.
 Just listening to it on repeat and letting the idea come to him.
 At first, we were really skeptical but then it turned out to be great.
-“Dressed As Goblins” was made by Brendon Small. who did the cartoon series Metalocalypse.
-But he’s really into writing stories and trying to push his career into more music videos and stuff like that.
+The video for “Dressed As Goblins” was made by Brendon Small, who did the cartoon series Metalocalypse.
+He’s really into writing stories and trying to push his career into more music videos and stuff like that.
 And it was cool to work with him on that.
 He wrote the story for that video.
-If we can find someone who is interested and excited about the project, who wants to write a story, then we pretty much give them creative free reign, but it has to be sort of approved by Durmer and the guys who made the original video because it’s his baby in a way.
+If we can find someone who is interested and excited about the project, who wants to write a story, then we pretty much give them creative free reign, but it has to be sort of approved by Dermer and the guys who made the original video because it’s his baby in a way.

 mxdwn: What’s next for Nekrogoblikon?